Tobi-mmt/faq-eidelstedter-hoefe/README.md

 ### Deployment

-The page can be deployed on any static web hosting service:
+The page is automatically deployed by Vercel on every push to the main branch.

-- GitHub Pages
-- Netlify
-- Vercel
-- Or simply on a web server

 ## 📝 Contributing